Colm Kiernan: Irish background

 Kiernan was the only son of Dr Thomas Joseph Kiernan, Irish diplomat and academic, and the Irish ballad singer Delia Murphy.
-He received a classical education at boarding school in Clongowes, Ireland, the school which James Joyce describes in his writing A Portrait of the Artist as a Young Man.
+Thomas and Delia had four children, Blon, Nuala, Colm and Orla.
+Colm received a classical education at boarding school in Clongowes, Ireland, the school which James Joyce describes in his writing A Portrait of the Artist as a Young Man.
 During this time, his father was posted to be the Irish Ambassador to the Vatican and his family was presented to the Pope.
-It was a grand occasion, and his parents and three sisters were photographed for the local newspapers.
+It was a grand occasion, when he, his parents and three sisters were photographed for the local newspapers.
 Kiernan used to say the only thing he remembered from that occasion was that he was allowed to play on the Pope's Golden Telephone.
 He was a strong believer in Catholicism, and having been educated by the Jesuits, he understood the Church laws and decrees.
 His faith was more an intellectual spiritual belief than a practical religiosity, but it was a very deep commitment from which he never wavered.
 He used to say that in boarding school he had attended enough Masses to last him the rest of his life.

 Poem

-The Irish poet Daniel Kelleher wrote this poem for Colm Kiernan (CK) to mark his christening.
+The Irish poet Daniel Kelleher wrote this poem for Kiernan (here shown as CK) to mark his christening.
 It was read at his funeral.

-When he was the Irish Ambassador to the United States, T. J. Kiernan recited this poem to the parents of John F. Kennedy, Jr. soon after he was born in 1960.
+When he was the Irish Ambassador to the United States, T. J. Kiernan recited this poem to the parents of John F. Kennedy Jr. soon after he was born in 1960.
 It was recited again by Senator Ted Kennedy to mark the death of John Jr. in 1999.